hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 ---
 <!-- note
-- Every thing we talked about still apply to microservers and serverless, but there are 2 important things to look out for
+- Every thing we talked about still apply to microserverices and serverless, but there are 2 other important things to look out for

 - timeouts, so if you are seeing timeouts in your tests, make sure you work go through each microservices youre hitting and make sure the timeouts reduces as you get further and further away from the caller.

+- So if A calls B calls C, you should have 60, 30, 15

-- the other thing is spike tests is extremely important, because chances are you are scaling horizontally in a microservices architecture.
+- the other thing is spike tests are extremely important, because chances are you are scaling horizontally in a microservices architecture.
 So how quickly you scale matters.
 If your services take 10 minutes to spin up by then the traffic on your API might have already died down.

 - This is especially true for a trading exchange where a trump tweet could stimulate the market -->